Wallingford (UK Parliament constituency)

-Wallingford was a constituency in the House of Commons of the Parliament of the United Kingdom.
+Wallingford was a parliamentary constituency in England, represented in the House of Commons of the Parliament of England until 1707, then of the Parliament of Great Britain from 1707 to 1800 and of the Parliament of the United Kingdom from 1801 to 1885.

 It was a parliamentary borough created in 1295, centred on the market town Wallingford in Berkshire (now in Oxfordshire).
 It used to return two Members of Parliament (MPs) to the House of Commons; this was cut to one in 1832, and the constituency was abolished in 1885.
-The town of Wallingford is now within the constituency of Wantage.
+The town of Wallingford is now within the constituency of Didcot and Wantage.